aws-samples/eks-workshop-developers/website/docs/optimizations/java/graal-vm.md

 ## 3. Testing the application

-Run the following API call to verify that the new version of the application has been deployed successfully:
+Run the following API call to verify that the new version of the application was successfully deployed:

 Export the Service URL for later use: